James Cook High School

 Connect our people from the land to the sea and from the sea to the land.

-I end now with the last line of our waerea to close that reminds us of our collective mahi ahead.
+I end now with the last line of our waerea that reminds us of our collective mahi ahead.

 Kia mahea, kia puta ai au, ki te whai ao ki te ao mārama